Halstonberg

 The restriction must protect a legitimate business interest and be reasonable in time, geography, and scope.
 Tennessee courts will consider the hardship enforcement would impose on you as part of the reasonableness analysis.

 If the agreement is overbroad, Tennessee courts will reform it rather than void it.
-Challenging scope alone is unlikely to eliminate the restriction entirely — the court will narrow it to reasonable terms.
+Challenging scope alone is unlikely to eliminate the restriction entirely.
+The court will narrow it to reasonable terms.

 If you were constructively discharged or believe enforcement constitutes retaliation, those facts affect the equitable analysis.

 If you're in the healthcare sector, physician and healthcare management non-competes are actively enforced in Tennessee.
-Geographic scope is the most commonly litigated dimension — the specific radius or territory must be reasonable in light of the healthcare market you served.
+Geographic scope is the most commonly litigated dimension.
+The specific radius or territory must be reasonable in light of the healthcare market you served.

 The national overview positions Tennessee as a moderate reasonableness state with employer-friendly reformation authority.
 The consideration requirement for existing employees provides a meaningful defense, but the reformation doctrine limits the consequences of employer overreach.